EL-MASTOR/bufferlist.nvim/README.md

 press `keymap.toggle_path` to toggle the relative path to each buffer from the neovim cwd `:pwd`.

 #### Show relative path
-set `show_path` to `true` to show the relative path the first time you open the BufferList window.
+set `show_path` to `true` to show the relative path the first time you open the BufferList window after it has been loaded.

 ### Adding custom keymaps
 You can add custom keymaps for BufferList window via `win_keymaps` option, and keymaps for buffers via `bufs_keymaps` option